diggsweden/sdg-authorization/docs/sequence.md

 participant W as Webläsare
 participant OF as e-tjänst
 end
-box SDG auktorisation
+box SDG OOTS
-participant AT as Auktorisationstjänst end participant BT as Bevisförmedlingstjänsten participant OTSE as OOTS SE participant OTMS as OOTS MS participant MSOF as Förhandsgranskning MS
+participant AT as Auktorisationstjänst

+participant BT as Bevisförmedlingstjänsten participant OTSE as OOTS SE end box Annat medlemsland participant OTMS as OOTS MS participant MSOF as Förhandsgranskning ML end
 W->>OF: Begär bevis
 Note right of OF: Authentisering & auktorisation OF->>AT: Access Token Request